cultureamp/terraform-provider-schemaregistry/docs/resources/schemaregistry_schema.md

 ---
 # schemaregistry_schema Resource

-`schemaregistry_schema` provides a Schema resource that enables creating, evolving, and deleting Schemas on a self-hosted Schema Registry cluster.
+`schemaregistry_schema` provides a Schema Resource that enables creating, reading, updating and deleting Schemas on a self-hosted Schema Registry cluster.

--> Note: It is recommended to set lifecycle { prevent_destroy = true } on production instances to prevent accidental schema deletion.
-This setting rejects plans that would destroy or recreate the schema, such as attempting to change uneditable attributes.
-Read more about it in the [Terraform docs](https://www.terraform.io/language/meta-arguments/lifecycle#prevent_destroy).

 ## Usage